cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 that day will not include it.

 ## Flu Tests (inactive)
 These signals were updated until May 19, 2020.
-Documentation is still available on the [inactive Safegraph page](quidel-inactive.md).
+Documentation is still available on the [inactive Quidel page](quidel-inactive.md).